 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Earlier presentations may be found in the speeches archive.
+Past commissioner presentations may be found in the speeches archive.